jeremyperkin/Safari-Style-Sheet/README.md

 **LIST UPDATED** on JUNE 6th 2020

+##Instructions

-In order to be able to use this list you will need to walk through the steps below in get things working.
+In order to be able to use this list you will need to walk through the steps below in order to get things working properly.

 Open Safari, then click on preferences.